 - Options for ABC

-- If you are deploying to Apple Business Chat, you can use this List Picker driven dialog to display your product or service offerings.
+- If you are deploying to Apple Messages for Business, you can use this List Picker driven dialog to display your product or service offerings.

 - You can add rich images to the List Picker (though recommended to keep them small for faster loading).